u4ium/usftp/README.md

 ## Build and run

 This is a basic rust CLI program, so it can be run from source using [cargo](https://doc.rust-lang.org/cargo/).
-The arguments to USFTP go after the `--` separator.
+The arguments to USFTP go after the `--` separator, as in: `cargo run -- YOUR_ARGS_HERE`.

+Cargo can also compile a release binary with the command `cargo build --release`, after which a file called `usftp.exe` is created under `target/release/`, which is specific to your platform.
+Then, this binary is run with `usftp.exe YOUR_ARGS_HERE`.

+### Prebuilt Binaries

+A recent release of `usftp.exe` for Windows should be available [here](https://github.com/u4ium/usftp/releases/latest).

 ### Examples